Henry Hardin Cherry

 Henry Hardin Cherry (November 16, 1864 – August 1, 1937) was a leader in Kentucky higher education from the late nineteenth through early twentieth centuries.
 He was an active voice in the movement to establish normal schools in Kentucky and is best known as the founding president of Western Kentucky University.
 As a charismatic figure, he held a great amount of influence in Kentucky educational reform and politics, serving two times as the president of the Kentucky Education Association.

+Henry Hardin Cherry Hall is a building named after Henry and is located on the campus of Western Kentucky University in Bowling Green, Kentucky.